joagre/ratatoskr/ideas/r.md

 various elements such as keywords, variables, function names, struct names, and enum names.

-> **NOTE**
-> By design, only strings in Satie may contain Unicode
-> characters.
-However, this restriction could be reconsidered and
-> potentially lifted if compelling reasons arise.
+**Note:** By design, only strings may contain Unicode characters.
+However, this restriction could be reconsidered and potentially lifted if compelling reasons arise.

-## Keywords
+### Keywords

-Satie reserves 24 special identifiers that cannot be used in user code.
+24 special identifiers that cannot be used in user code.
 These reserved identifiers are exclusive to the language's internal syntax and functionality.

 ```
 import